gadget-framework/mfdb/README.md

 process of:

 1. Importing data from your sources
-2. Uploading into your local MareFrame database
+2. Uploading into your local MFDB database
 3. Sampling / grouping this data
 4. Producing set of GADGET model files ready to be run by GADGET